 Each layer in a hosted feature layer contains an attribute table that stores the data for the layer.
 Each table contains rows (features) and columns (fields).
+How you interact with the attribute table of a hosted feature layer depends on your role in the organization and the layer's configuration.
+Most users can view the layers and use them in their own maps and apps, but only the layer owner or an administrator can manage attribute fields.

 - Add fields to or delete fields from the attribute table.